consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 #### 2.04.1 `POST $status_callback` Response

-Privacy Infrastructure Providers SHOULD make a best effort to ensure that a 200 status is recorded for the most recent status update.
+Privacy Infrastructure Providers SHOULD make a best effort to ensure that a 200 response is issued by the Authorized Agent for the most recent status update.
 The body of the callback's response SHOULD be discarded and not be considered for parsing by the Covered Business.

 ### 2.05 `POST /revoke` ("Data Rights Revoke" endpoint)